amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 #Forecasting Daily Fantasy Gamblers' Picks Based on the News

 ## Introduction

 In October of 2015, an employee of the daily fantasy gambling site DraftKings leveraged his site's user data to win $350,000 on a rival daily fantasy site, FanDuel, resulting in a huge scandal and allegations of insider trading.
-In a zero-sum game, knowledge of opponents' positions (the field's picks) ahead of market represents a serious advantage (especially distressing if utilized the same people setting the market).
-Specifically, the expected value of a pick, V(pick), is a product of the probability of that pick's success and its associated payout:
+In a zero-sum game, knowledge of opponents' positions (the field's picks) ahead of market represents a serious advantage (or serious abuse if this information is leveraged by the same people setting the market).
+The expected value of a pick, V(pick), is a product of the probability of that pick's success and its associated payout:
 	V(pick_I) = sum J P(S_J)*A(S_J;w_I),

 where P(pick_J) depends on the probability of pick performance S_J and is independent of gamblers' perceptions, and A(pick_J) depends on gamblers' valuations A(pick_J) = A(pick_J[( S_J; w_J(gamblers)])), where w represents the market share (also weight/ownership/share) in the pick. {w} is the quantity of interest here, and models projecting field ownerships ahead of the market are the goal of this project.